DanMcInerney/device-pharmer/README.md

 -p PASSWORD: attempt to login using this password

+--proxy PROXY: use this proxy for making requests; to login to the proxy with HTTP Basic do something like, user:pass@123.12.12.123:8080

 -s SEARCHTERMS: search Shodan for term(s) and print each IP address, whether the page returned a response, and if so print the title of the returned page (follows redirects)

 -ssl: specifically send HTTPS requests to all targets

 -t IPADDRESS/DOMAIN/IPRANGE: try hitting this domain, IP, or IP range instead of using Shodan to populate the targets list and return response information

+--timeout TIMEOUT: set the timeout for each URI in seconds; default is 12

 -u USERNAME: attempt to login using this username